Side view of OMODA E5

 We know that the range of the battery can vary due to external factors, but there are things you can do to optimise the range:

-Heated seats use less energy than the cabin heater
+Money bag on scale in blue icon Heated seats use less energy than the cabin heater

-Accelerate and brake gradually
+Warning icon in blue Accelerate and brake gradually

-Pre-cool or pre-warm your car while it’s plugged in using the OMODA app
+blue wheel icon Pre-cool or pre-warm your car while it’s plugged in using the OMODA app

 You can maximise the life of the battery by only charging to 80% on most occasions.
 Obviously you can still charge to 100% if you know you’ll need the full range.